 Pros:

-• Easy to fabricate: If you’re building a custom home or need to make adjustments to a pre-existing structures, steel can be customised into a wide range of shapes.
+- Easy to fabricate: If you’re building a custom home or need to make adjustments to a pre-existing structure, steel can be customised into a wide range of shapes.

 Cons: